huskerona/xkcd-v2/README.md

 # XKCD v2
 This is a concurrent version of the `xkcd-v1` utility.

-Once compiled run it and it will download all the XKCD comics and store them in a binary file called `xkcd.idx` in a user's home folder named `.xkcd`.
+Once compiled, run it and it will download all the XKCD comics and store them in a binary file called `xkcd.idx` in a user's home folder named `.xkcd`.

 Compile using:

-`go build -race -o xkcd main.go`
+`go build -o xkcd main.go`